-As noted in Table 2(b), 13 PI Registers containing new entries had use errors and 11 had communication errors.
-However these figures refer only to the number of PI registers identified with that particular error type, not the total number of errors detected (as some PI registers contain multiple errors).
-In total, 13 (16%) of the 83 PI registers inspected contained at least one error (being either a use or communication error).
-This error rate has decreased from last year where 26% of 89 PI registers inspected contained at least one error.
-It is pleasing to see the rate is decreasing, however the VI is of the view that the error rate remains too high.
+As noted in Table 2(b), three PI Registers containing new entries had use errors28 and one had a communication error.29 However these figures refer only to the number of PI registers identified with that particular error type, not the total number of errors detected (as some PI registers contain multiple errors).
+In total, three (5%) of the 55 PI registers inspected contained at least one error (being either a use or communication error).
+This error rate has decreased from last year where 16% of 83 PI registers inspected contained at least one error.
+It is pleasing to see the rate continuing to decrease.

 Table 3 below provides further insight into the errors detected at the field inspections.
-Of the 83 PI registers inspected 67 were new PI registers; that is, they were PI registers that the VI had not previously inspected.
-Of these 67 registers, 37 were identified as requiring a use and/or communication entry to have been recorded.
-Eleven of the 37 were identified as containing an error.
-This equates to an error rate of 30% across the 37 registers requiring entries.
-The comparable error rate for the previous year (2013-2014) was 29%.
-The error rate has remained unchanged over the reporting period which is disappointing given the new initiatives Victoria Police have implemented to assist in lowering the error rate in relation to recording and reporting requirements.
+Of the 55 PI registers inspected 47 were new PI registers; that is, they were PI registers that the VI had not previously inspected.
+Of these 47 registers, 35 were identified as requiring a use and/or communication entry to have been recorded.
+Three of the 35 were identified as containing an error.
+This equates to an error rate of 9% across the 35 registers requiring entries.
+The comparable error rate for the previous year (2013-2014) was 30%.
+Once again, a pleasing result caused by the new initiatives Victoria Police have implemented to assist in lowering the error rate in relation to recording and reporting requirements.